cf7/cf7/README.md

 I'm a junior developer seeking opportunities to learn cutting edge technologies in leading organizations.
-I have Full Stack experience working with React, Javascript, Python, and AWS based applications.
+I have Full Stack experience working with React, Javascript, Python, PostgreSQL, and AWS based applications.
 In the future, I hope to grow my skills into Machine Learning and Data Science spaces.

 ---